GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

   :end-before: <!-- SPHINX_FIELD_CASE_Co2_MESH_END -->

 .. note::
-        It is the responsibility of the user to make sure that there is a perforation in the bottom cell of the well mesh otherwise an error will be thrown and the simulation will terminate.
+        It is the responsibility of the user to make sure that there is a perforation in the bottom cell of the well mesh, otherwise an error will be thrown and the simulation will terminate.

 .. _Geometry_tag_co2_field_case: